 Professor Simon Dyson

-We would like to thank the following for developing the Nigerian versions of the school policy guide:
+We would like to thank the following for their work in producing this adaptation of the Guide to School Policy: